ACCESS-NRI/access-nri-intake-catalog/docs/usage/telemetry.rst

 - :code:`args`
    The positional arguments that were passed to the function.
 In this case, there are none.
-   This is used in order to eg. understand which experiments users are searching for.
+   This is used in order to, for example, understand which experiments users are searching for.

 - :code:`kwargs`
    The keyword arguments that were passed to the function.
 This allows us to see, for